Skip to content

 11. To add another vocal shortcut, click the Add Action button and follow steps 5 - 10, above.

-Using a Vocal Shortcut
+Using Vocal Shortcuts

-Note: If this does not work it could be because your computer settings are managed by someone else (an IT department or administrator for example).
+Note: If this does not work, it could be because your computer settings are managed by someone else (an IT department or administrator, for example).
 If so, you will need to contact them to access these settings or for help.

 Need some more help?